 English Language Learners

-The Clover Park School District offers a program for students where English is a second language.
+The Clover Park School District offers a program for students where English is a new language.
 The primary purpose of the ELL program is to provide students with an educational environment that gives them the best opportunity for success.

 The district’s K-12 ELL program is designed to develop competency in English as rapidly as possible in order to provide a language base for the regular curriculum.
 The program focuses on developing oral proficiency with the integration of reading and writing as the student progresses through the various stages involved in learning a new language.